JBakers/jvc-convert/README.md

 # JVC Video Converter

-A smart bash script for converting and merging old camcorder videos (MOD/AVI) to MP4.
+A smart bash script for converting and merging old camcorder videos (MOD/AVI) and Milestone XProtect CCTV backups to MP4.

 ## Features

-- 🎥 **Supports MOD, AVI and MP4** files
+- 🎥 **Supports MOD, AVI, MP4 and XProtect CCTV** files
+- 📡 **Automatic XProtect extraction** - extracts video from CCTV backup folders
 - 🔍 **Recursive search** in subdirectories (max 3 levels deep)
 - 📅 **Smart analysis** - detects if it's a trip/vacation or separate days
 - 🔧 **Automatic deinterlacing** - only when needed